Conferences, Conclaves, Symposia and Workshops

 Track 4: "Employee Engagement to Employee Experience" was initiated by Mr. Sanjay Ayachit, AVP ER, Hindalco Ltd-Birla Copper, Bharuch.
 Mr. Ayachit interacted with students on the importance of Industrial Relations and its disruptions.
 He also touched upon how proper communication can help in building a strong relationship between employer and unions.
 The next speaker for the session was Mr. Chirag Shah, Associate General Manager HR, Adani Ports & SEZ Ltd., Ahmedabad.
 Mr. Shah focused on corporate set up and team building.
 He also introduced a real-life example of how HR policies proportionately relate to employee engagement.
 The 3rd speaker for the session was Mr. Dhruwang Mehta, General Manager & Head HR at Deepak Phenolics Ltd., Vadodara.
 Mr. Mehta enlightened students on working flow from employee experience to employee engagement.
 He also spoke about strategies to be adopted for employee satisfaction.
 The 4th speaker for the session was Mr. Ravi Shankar, Senior VP HR at Welspun India Ltd., Anjar, Kutch.
 Mr. Shankar discussed HR engagements towards different behavioural problems and challenges.
 Further, he added about legal disruptions in HRM.

 The event concluded with Samavesh Co-chairperson, Prof. Satish Pandey giving his closing remarks about the success of the conclave with vote of thanks to all the speakers, participants, sponsors, PDEU faculty, staff and the university management.

 The quantum of knowledge and rich industry experience shared by the distinguished guest speakers and their takeaway by the students signifies the success and effectiveness of the HR Conclave.
-The TEAM SAMAVESH is thankful to everybody who has been instrumental in making this event at the School of Petroleum Management, PDEU a memorable one.
+The TEAM SAMAVESH is thankful to everybody who has been instrumental in making this event at the School of Management, formerly known as School of Petroleum Management, PDEU a memorable one.

 Business Management Symposium- 2016